RafaelSterzinger/AlphaTrader-Web-Application/README.md

 ### `npm start`

-Afterwards the website ist hostet on **localhost:3000**
+Afterwards the website will be hosted at **localhost:3000**.

-To use the trained model to predict your stock data, run the server.py file from the Applied-Deep-Learning project.
+To use the trained model to predict your stock data, execute the **server.py** file from the Applied-Deep-Learning project to start the backend.